venkatesh-tech/COVID-Predective-Analysis/README.md

 ## Description
 - This Machine Learning model predicts whether the students to attend online or offline classes by collecting data from an API that is    hosted in a static website made with Reactjs.
 The data is given in the form of a pie chart which is a pictorial representation of data.
-- This machine learning model is powered by Lobe.
-Lobe is a highly specialized platform for Machine Learning projects that users can teach their model how to work based on image classification.
-Lobe has everything you need to bring your machine learning ideas to life.

 ## Purpose behind this Project
 We have done this project as part of HACK THE MOUNTAINS 2.O Hackathon.